Anton Fehr: Persecution by Nazis

-Fehr was imprisoned at Ravensbrück concentration camp, pictured here, form 1944 to 1945 after his alleged involvement in the 20 July plot for his alleged involvement with Franz Sperr's circle of Bavarian monarchists.
+Fehr was imprisoned at Ravensbrück concentration camp, pictured here, from 1944 to 1945 after his alleged involvement in the 20 July plot for his alleged involvement with Franz Sperr's circle of Bavarian monarchists.

 In 1935, in a special issue of the anti-Semitic tabloid newspaper Der Stürmer, he was accused of again taking bribes in his time as Reich Minister.
 This stemmed from a case in 1929 where Fehr had reportedly taken bribes from August Bauernfreund, including unpaid packages of sausage due to hyperinflation, and having continued interest in board he supervised on during his time as Reich Minister.
 Wilhelm Niklas, who worked with Fehr, was also accused of taking these bribes but later on when Bauernfreund was accused of irregularities, paid an amount and asking for disciplinary proceedings.
 All these accusations came from Julius Streicher, who dragged it on and so in 1929 Fehr filed a motion to prosecute Streicher, and the court decision concluded in 1931.
 A settlement was agreed to: Streicher and his editor Karl Holz stated they did not want to claim that Fehr and Niklas had committed bribery.

 He was removed from his position as a professor of dairy farming because of his proximity and affiliation with the Weimar Republic parties.
 He was also forced to retire on 31 March 1936 as the Chairman of the German Dairy Association.
 In a letter soon after in October 1935 from Gauleiter Adolf Wagner to Rudolf Hess, Wagner declared Fehr's expulsion from his position as an "injustice".
 A few years later, two days after the 20 July plot, he was arrested together with Otto Gessler and Andreas Hermes.
 Fehr was accused of having contact with Franz Sperr's circle, a resistance group of Bavarian monarchists.
 He was taken to Ravensbrück concentration camp.
 He did not have a trial before the People's Court.

 In July 1949, during Denazification, a committee for Lindau led by Otto Biehl declared him unencumbered (having no ties to the Nazi regime).
 They found that he was a member of the NSV, but was not a member of the NSDAP and only a nominal member of the NSV and was declared not active and belonging to those groups.